splitio/android-client/events/README.md

 1. **Internal Event Arrives**: A single internal event can potentially satisfy conditions for multiple external events.
 2. **Single-Pass Evaluation**: The system iterates through a pre-computed list of external events (`mEvaluationOrder`).
 3. **Order Matters**: This list is topologically sorted so that events with dependencies (prerequisites/suppression) come *after* the events they depend on.
+4. **Metadata Selection**: When an external event fires, metadata is resolved from the configured source event:
+   - `requireAll`: use the configured source internal event
+   - `requireAny`: use the source configured for the specific group that completed

 ### Why It's Necessary